ruslanmv/Diffusion-Models-in-Machine-Learning/notes.md

 > Note that $\alpha_t$ and $\bar{\alpha}_t$ depend only on $\beta_t$, so they can be precomputed.

 This little trick provides us with a fully tractable ELBO.
-The above property has one more important side effect, as we already saw in the reparameterization trick, we can represent \mathbf{x}_0**x**0 as
+The above property has one more important side effect, as we already saw in the reparameterization trick, we can represent $\mathbf{x}_0$as

 $\mathbf{x}_0 = \frac{1}{\sqrt{\bar{\alpha}_t}}(\mathbf{x}_t - \sqrt{1 - \bar{\alpha}_t} \boldsymbol{\epsilon}))$,